-CFSI and UNICEF agreed on a no-cost extension of the project through January 2018 in order to continue critical interventions in low profile manner.
+Originally for the completion of the project by December 2017, CFSI and UNICEF later agreed on a no-cost extension of the project through January 2018 in order to continue critical interventions in low profile manner.
 However, the humanitarian crises in northern townships of Rakhine State continue through the early months of 2018; thus, for the period February to June 2018, UNICEF provided another grant to CFSI through the Central Emergency Response Fund (CERF).
 In July 2018, CFSI and UNICEF agreed to extend this collaboration for another 12 months, from July 2018 to June 2019.
-In March 2019, another agreement was reached to extend the project further through July 2020.
+In March 2019, CFSI and UNICEF reached another agreement to extend the project to at least June 2020.